-- Suunto 7 Multisport Smartwatch
+Suunto 9 Peak Pro Multisport Smartwatch

 Uncharted Supply Co.
 Park Pack

 Sometimes even a daypack is still too much backpack.
-Uncharted Supply Co. takes it back to basics with its new-for-2022 Park Pack.
+Uncharted Supply Co. takes it back to basics with its newish Park Pack.
 This compact hip bag is designed to carry everything you need and nothing you don’t.
 It’s anchored by a 2.8L storage pouch with a 600D Tarpaulin shell and heavy-duty YKK water-resistant zippers.

 Swiftwick Flite XT Trail Socks

 We don’t get excited about socks that often.
 But, Swiftwick’s all-new Flite XT Trail Socks are hands-down — er, feet-down — the best trail socks we’ve ever tested.
 The versatile, performance-oriented socks are designed for hard-charging outdoorsmen who like trail running, hiking, climbing, and everything in-between.
-Among the long list of features, we especially love is the GripDry fiber with an increased grip that helps the socks stay put to reduce friction and slippage.
+Among the long list of features, we especially love the GripDry fiber with an increased grip that helps the socks stay put to reduce friction and slippage.

 Spy Optic Rebar Sunglasses

 Your outdoor adventures demand eyewear that’s up to the task, and Spy Optic delivers with its latest Rebar sunglasses.
-The thick, chunky design features durable plastic construction with polycarbonate lenses that are built tough.
+The thick, chunky design features a durable plastic construction with polycarbonate lenses that are built tough.
 The polarized, UV-coated lenses offer extra protection and maximum clarity whether you’re out on the trail or sailing the open water.
 Plus, the design just looks great.